petersmythe/gwc-release-docker/README.md

 Finally, in order to tag at the end, one needs to create a GitHub personal access token that will be used as the password for that step (go to your user settings, developer settings (right at the bottom, left), and create a personal access token).
 This could also be avoided by replacing with a step to copy over the identification certificate, and then checkout GWC using the ssh URL.

-### Now that docker is set up, you're ready to continue with:
+### Now that docker is set up, you're ready to continue with the original GWC release instructions below (skipping Installation):

 This ruby script allows to automate the release of GeoWebCache.